 The Oregon Employment Learning Network (OELN) provides core supported employment professional training through a series of four, 2 day trainings.
-These trainings help employment professionals meet Oregon’s employment professional core competencies requirement through sixteen days of in person training.
+These trainings help employment professionals meet Oregon’s employment professional core competencies requirement through eight days of in person training.
 Each of the two-day seminars results in twelve hours of training.

 The OELN Training Series is now accredited by the Association of Community Rehabilitation Educators (ACRE).
 The series is organized as follows: